hybridgroup/gobot/platforms/opencv/README.md

 ## How to Install

-This package requires OpenCV version 3.4 be installed on your system, along with GoCV, which is the Go programming language wrapper used by Gobot.
+This package requires OpenCV 3.4+ be installed on your system, along with GoCV, which is the Go programming language wrapper used by Gobot.
 The best way is to follow the installation instructions on the GoCV website at [https://gocv.io](https://gocv.io).

+The instructions should automatically install OpenCV 4+

 ### macOS